 After you're ready with the options don't forget to click on the Save button.

 When you configure options in the admin panel of a multistore you can select whether all stores should be affected, whether only the stores from a particular shop group should be affected, or just a particular store.
 At the top of each page in the admin panel there's a drop-down menu with which you can select the scope.

 Regardless of the scope that you select some options affect all shops, while others can be configured only per store.
 Depending on the scope that you select, these options will be specifically marked and/or there will be a warning message on the page.

 For some more details and screenshots check out the tutorial on how to set up and manage a multistore in PrestaShop 1.5-1.6.

 Was this answer helpful?

-- How to manage the image options in PrestaShop 1.5-1.6
+- How to manage the options for product preferences in PrestaShop 1.5-1.6

-- How to add orders manually from the back office in PrestaShop 1.5-1.6
+- How to remove the phone fields from the customer registration form in PrestaShop

-- How to create and manage categories in PrestaShop 1.5-1.6
+- How to add customizations to products in PrestaShop 1.5-1.6

 - How to manage the preference options for the search function in PrestaShop 1.5-1.6